ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ## TLS Exporter Labels {#tls_exporter}

-IANA is asked to register the following entry in the "TLS Exporter Labels" registry {{TLS.Exporter.Labels}} within the "Transport Layer Security (TLS) Parameters" registry group, which is defined in {{Section 6 of RFC5705}} and updated in {{Section 12 of RFC8447}}.
+IANA is asked to register the following entry in the "TLS Exporter Labels" registry {{IANA.TLS.Exporter.Labels}} within the "Transport Layer Security (TLS) Parameters" registry group, which is defined in {{Section 6 of RFC5705}} and updated in {{Section 12 of RFC8447}}.

 * Value: EXPORTER-ACE-Sign-Challenge-coap-pubsub-app